 Of course, you wouldn’t give the 6/10 person nothing but 7/10 tasks, that would exhaust them – you would mostly give them 4’s 5’s and 6’s – but every now and then give them a 7 so that they can keep on developing.

-Level 4 – Starting with the person: this is where you think “What would motivate them?” and THEN come up with the task…
+Level 4 – Starting with the person, you think “What would motivate them?”.

 For example you might think “She’s at a skill level of 6/10 in this area, so, what can I find for her to do that’s at 7/10, that she will enjoy but will stretch her to the limit of her abilities, so she gets a nice feeling of succeeding at a challenge?”
 It’s like level 3 but the other way around.